YannWoj/Mondrian-Project/README.md

 ## 🏁 Getting Started

-Follow these steps to set up and run the meme generator on your local machine.
+Follow these steps to set up and run the mondrian project on your local machine.

 ### 📋 Prerequisites